Methods and Technologies of Automated Driving

 • Language: English or German (upon request)

 • Admission requirements: First academic degree in a relevant subject, professional experience, English language profiency.
-Detailed description of all admission requirements.
+Admission requirements >

-• Certificate: CAS participants receive a KIT certificate and 10 ECTS points upon completion of the exam.
+• Certificate: KIT certificate and 10 ECTS points upon exam completion.

 Structure